KeyC0de/ObserverPattern/readme.md

 Tip: for "multiple interests" the observers can pass along an OR of multiple flags to subscribe to multiple notifications.

+I used Windows 8.1 x86_64, Visual Studio 2017, Modern C++17 to build the project.
+It should work on other platforms as well.

+## Miscellaneous

 Alternative terminology for this pattern includes the following: